 If you are coming from the EU or EEA and Switzerland you can easily find a part-time job with a flexible schedule of 20 working hours per week.
 However, you will definitely have to improve your Danish – find out how this is possible entirely free of charge once you are employed.

 As an international student, on the other hand, the only difference is that you will have to acquire a work permit.
 This requirement can be passed easily, as you can simply apply for one once you are preparing your documents for a residence permit (Visa).

-You can ask for a job everywhere – from the local pub to a nearby restaurant.
+You can ask for a job everywhere in Denmark – from the local pub to a nearby restaurant.
 Still, it is better to visit the Danish government website providing more than 1000 vacancies in English.